Yandex Cloud

 Backend group for processing requests.

-The Ingress controller implements this field through the HttpBackendGroup custom resource.
-The referenced resource must comply with standard configuration requirements.
+The Ingress controller implements the HttpBackendGroup resource this field points to as a custom resource.
+The referenced resource must comply with the standard configuration requirements.

 Each spec.rules.http.paths entry must be either a backend group or a service backend, i.e., service resource, but not both.